ritchieng/apptainer-recipes/README.md

 ```
 bash build_simg.sh
 ```

+### Notes
+If you do not have a GPU on your host or local machine, the image will still be built and can be shared and used by machines with GPUs!
+The test for CUDA will fail on your local machine without GPU which will just spit out an error that you do not have a driver.
+There's nothing to worry about that.

 ### Option B: Blackbox
 This is not recommended to build production singularity containers but it is good for experimentation to determine the right configuration to put into your definition file for `Option A`.